A to Z Guide

 Abbreviations and Acronyms

 In general, use abbreviations and acronyms only in contexts where they are clear to readers.
 On first use, spell out a term, as a courtesy to readers who might not easily recognize it, with the abbreviation or acronym immediately following in parentheses, if the reference will be used more than once.
 Generally, omit periods in acronyms unless the result would spell an unrelated word.

-- Workforce Development & Continuing Education (WDCE)
+- Workforce Development and Continuing Education (WDCE)

 - JFK, FDR, LBJ